Registry

 The Kampala Cancer Registry was established in the Department of Pathology of Makerere Faculty of Medicine l (now the College of Health Sciences, Makerere University) in 1951 as a population-based cancer registry with the aim of determining cancer incidence in the population of Kyadondo County.

-Personnel include a pathologist as a Director, a Cancer Registrar and an Assistant Cancer Registrar.
+Personnel include a pathologist as a Director, a Cancer Registrar and a volunteer cancer registrar.
 All are employees of Makerere University.

 Contact details: